sean-mccorkle/Hospitable/README.md

 # Hospitable

-Trying to give [Condor](https://research.cs.wisc.edu/htcondor/) the convenience of using a shared file system and a friendly parallel scheduler (we're aiming for [GNU parallel](https://www.gnu.org/software/parallel/) in the long term here folks)
+Trying to give [Condor](https://research.cs.wisc.edu/htcondor/) the convenience of using a shared file system and a friendly parallel scheduler (we're aiming for something as easy to use as [GNU parallel](https://www.gnu.org/software/parallel/) in the long term here folks)

 ###Scripts